timrichardson/Prime-Ubuntu-18.04/README.md

 # Prime-Ubuntu-18.04
 Nvidia Prime without rebooting.
 Requires lightdm (although gdm3 seems to work much better in Ubuntu 18.04 and possibly this code could work with it).
-Nvidia Prime without rebooting.
-Assumes lightdm is installed.

 # Dependencies:

 You need rust.
 visit http://www.rust-lang.org
-and follow the installation instructions
+and follow the installation instructions.
+It's one line.
-(or can install from apt)
+The rust website urges you to install it this way and it's what I did.
+However, I did test the build once using the Ubuntu rust pacages, and it worked fine.
+(install from apt: `sudo apt install rustc`)

 also, properly install the nvidia drivers the standard ubuntu way, from Additional Drivers